open, flowing forms, portraying movement and the expression of life….

 Artist Statement

-It is my goal to create sculpture and images that bring joy, connection and meaning to people who experience it.
 I shape and fabricate metal into open, flowing forms, portraying movement and the expression of life.
-Each sculptural piece is plasma, laser and/or flame-cut from steel, bronze or stainless, then sanded, hammered and welded.
+Each sculptural piece is plasma, laser and/or flame-cut from steel, bronze or stainless, then ground, sanded, hammered and welded.
 For public works in human form, a colorful powder coated finish adds a bold statement and symbolic meaning.
-For natural forms of all sizes, I may choose to leave the metal in its natural color, add patina, or embellish the surface with colorful layers of glass enamel.
+For natural forms of all sizes, I may be called to leave the metal in its natural color, add patina, or embellish the surface with colorful layers of glass enamel.

 Nature and its unseen connections inform my work.
-Sketching and documenting while on hikes, bikes, paddles and skis throughout the seasons, I look for signs of connection and movement … seedlings sprouting through lava rock, clear water flowing and bubbling over snags, and fungi fruiting near tree roots from the hidden mycelium network.
+Sketching and documenting while on hikes, bikes, paddles and skis throughout the seasons in Central Oregon, I look for signs of growth and movement … seedlings sprouting through lava rock, river water absorbing snags with salmon hidden in the shadows, fungi fruiting and the underground mycelium between tree roots.

 Artist Bio

 Best known for her award winning outdoor sculptures, Alisa Looney has exhibited in the U.S. and Canada.
-Her work is in a multitude of private and public collections, including Maryhill Museum of Art in Goldendale, WA, and several U.S. cities in the Northwestern states of Oregon, Idaho and Washington.
+Her work is in a multitude of private and public collections, including Maryhill Museum of Art in WA, and several cities in the NW United States.
+Her enamel sculptures have exhibited in The Enamelist Society’s International Biennial Exhibitions: Alchemy 4, 5 and 6, and projects published in The Art of Fine Enameling, Second Ed.
+Alisa has taught in the US, including the Carpenter Art Enamel Foundation, and online with Silvera Jewelry School and Pocosin Arts.